ameli/imate/docs/source/tutorials/gpu.rst

 Load CUDA Compiler on GPU Cluster
 ---------------------------------

-If you are compiling :synco:`imate` on a GPU cluster, chances are the CUDA Toolkit is already installed.
+If you are compiling |project| on a GPU cluster, chances are the CUDA Toolkit is already installed.
 If the cluster uses ``module`` interface, load CUDA as follows.

 First, check if a CUDA module is available by